 |Vantage Points:||The best places to appreciate the show are |

-1. from Star Avenue to the coast beside the Hong Kong Cultural Center
+1. from Star Avenue to the coast beside the HK Cultural Center

 2. the waterfront promenade on Wan Chai Golden Bauhinia Square

 Take Hong Kong MTR to East Tsim Sha Tsui Station Exit J, and follow the signs to the Avenue of Stars and Tsim Sha Tsui Waterfront.